sdbs-uni-p/vldb-dbms-live-patching/patch-crawler/README.md

 cat $RESULT_DIR/mariadb.commits.success.wfpatch | sed 's/^wfpatch\.patch-//' > $RESULT_DIR/mariadb.commits.success.wfpatch.original
 ```

-> **_NOTE:_** `mariadb.commits.success.wfpatch` contains all versions of MariaDB that are (1) patchable via WfPatch and (2) which are prepared for live patching.
+> **_NOTE:_** `mariadb.commits.success.wfpatch` contains all versions of MariaDB that are live patchable.

 ### 3. Analyze MariaDB patches using perf

 ```
-cd ~/dbms-live-patching/patch-crawler/mariadb-perf-analysis
+cd mariadb-perf-analysis
 ```

 We want to identify patches that affect transactions of MariaDB, i.e. patches that may have an affect when applied.
 We perform the following steps:

 Preparation:

-1. Setup BenchBase (benchmark framework)
+1. Use the MariaDB repository containing the `wfpatch.patch-<COMMIT>` git tags.
-2. Use the MariaDB repository containing the `wfpatch.patch-<COMMIT>` git tags.
+1. Enable tracing of perf events.

 Action:

-1. Start MariaDB and record (using perf) all functions calls
+1. Start MariaDB and record (using perf) all function calls
 2. Execute the benchmarks: NoOp, YCSB and TPC-C

 Once the benchmark is done, we analyze the perf data: